figuerom16/zjax/Readme.md

 Note that `@submit` can be used only on a `form` element.

-**The special `@load` trigger**
+##### The special `@load` trigger

 This event will fire when the element is loaded into the DOM.
 This works for initial page load as well as when elements are loaded into the DOM via a z-swap.
+Note that under the hood, the actual event listener is coverted to `zjax:load` so as not to conflict with the DOM's standard `load` event.

-Be careful not to create an infinite loop by swapping an element which has a `@load` trigger into itself.
+>  **Heads up!** Be careful not to create an infinite loop by swapping an element which has a `@load` trigger into itself.

+##### The special `@action` trigger

+When using a `z-swap` in conjunction with a `z-action` on the same element, the trigger can be set to `@action` which will be triggered when the `z-action` function returns any "truthy" value.
+This works for both asynchronous and synchronous functions.

 ### Specifying the Endpoint